 The conditions given in this section applies to the following degrees.

-Bachelor of Science Honours in Subject Name abbreviated as BSc Hons (Subject Name) subject to the exceptions in abbreviations given in Section 1.2.
+Bachelor of Science Honours in Subject Name abbreviated as BScHons(Subject Name) subject to the exceptions in abbreviations given in Section 1.2.

-Bachelor of Computer Science Honours abbreviated as BCS Hons
+Bachelor of Science Honours in Computer Science abbreviated as BScHons in ComputerSc